 How To Make Lemon Cupcakes

-- Then in your stand mixer cream the softened butter and sugar together until it is light and fluffy.
-This could take a minute or two.
+2. Cream butter.
+Using an electric mixer cream the softened butter and sugar together until it is light and fluffy.
+This will take about 2 minutes

-- Once the eggs are blended add in the vanilla extract, lemon juice and lemon zest and mix.
+4. Add flavoring.
+Once the eggs are blended add in the vanilla extract, lemon juice and lemon zest and mix until just combined.

 Raspberry Frosting